appium/appium-xcuitest-driver/README.md

 gem install xcpretty
 ```

+## Xcode dependency

+* module versions below `2.96.0` only supports XCode 8 and newer
-### Before module version 2.96.0 WebDriverAgent component only supports XCode8 and newer
+* module version `2.96.0` and above only supports XCode 9 and newer
-### Since module version 2.96.0 WebDriverAgent component only supports XCode9 and newer
+* module version `3.0.0` and above only supports Xcode 10 and newer

 ## Sim Resetting